tentakelmonster/theOBServer/README.md

 1a. alternativly, open command line and type 'python OBServer.py'

-2. on startup, the script sets all files to an initial state (all labels are empty, life totals are 20)
+2. on startup, the script resets life totals to 20 and reads the last entries of the name files.

-3. enter all names in the corresponding entry slots and press 'set' (these are only updated on 'set', 'reset' and initial startup)
+3. enter all names in the corresponding entry slots and press 'set' (the files are only updated on 'set' and 'reset all')

-4. the life totals save on each increment, decrement or changing of the values in the entry
+4. the life totals save on each increment, decrement or any other form of changing the values in the entry.

 4a. for best results, only enter integers in these

+4b. there's hot keys for incrementing and decrementing life totals. these don't work when you're entering something. click anywhere to refocus on the frame (hotkeys work again)

 and that's it :D